 Split Computation time has significantly improved for partitioned ACID tables, as shown in Figure 4 below.
 Benchmarking against tables with 10,000 partitions saw an improvement of around 8x in Split Computation

 Figure 4: Improvements in Split Computations.

 For every ACID table, HiveAcidRDD is created to read them in our Data Source.
 HiveAcidRDD.getPartitions does Split Computation to compute Hive Splits for the ACID table, and it is then converted into Array[HiveAcidPartition].
 Note HiveAcidPartition is an RDD Partition that is different from the Table Partition.
 For partitioned tables, we used to compute splits in parallel using threads on the Spark Driver JVM.
 Due to the limitation of single JVM parallelism, it was time-consuming.
-With the powerful parallel computing engine like Spark at disposal, split computation is parallelized using the engine resulting in reduced computation time.
+With a powerful parallel computing engine like Spark at its disposal, split computation is parallelized using the engine resulting in reduced computation time.

 Release Notes and Acknowledgement:

 Release notes for Open Sourced version can be found here: https://github.com/qubole/spark-acid/releases/tag/v0.6.0

 We want to thank all who have been using this Data Source in the Open source community and making it better.
 We would especially like to acknowledge our friends at Rapid River (Carlos Lima and Shuwn Yuan Tee) and VMWare ( Veera Venkata Rao et al) who have used this Data Source extensively at scale and helped us make it better.
 We would also like to thank our friends at Cloudera: Mahesh Kumar Behera and Anurag Shekhar, who are working towards building features like DataSource v2 support.